Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-invoices/README.md

 Implement your own strategy for storing invoices by implementing one of these interfaces:

+### Remote storage strategy

-- `RemoteStorageStrategy` for storing PDF files on an external platform like Google Cloud or S3.
+`RemoteStorageStrategy` for storing PDF files on an external platform like Google Cloud or S3.
-- `LocalFileStrategy` streams the invoice through the Vendure service to the user.
+It redirects the user to a public/authorized URL for the user to download the invoice PDF.

 ```ts
 import { RemoteStorageStrategy, zipFiles } from 'vendure-plugin-invoices';